Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Introduction

 In dissipative systems, the composition operator is typically {\it non-normal}, and can have {\it generalized eigenfunctions}.
 Gaspard and collaborators studied spectral expansions for dynamical systems containing equilibria and exhibiting pitchfork and Hopf bifurcations \cite{Gaspardetal:1995,GaspardandTasaki:2001}.
 The author presented the general on-attractor version of the expansion for evolution equations (possibly infinite-dimensional) possessing a finite-dimensional attractor in \cite{Mezic:2005}.
 It is important to note that spectra of dynamical systems can have support on non-discrete sets in the complex plane, provided the space of observables is large enough, or the dynamics is complex enough \cite{Gaspardetal:1995,Mezic:2005}.
 Here, we restrict our attention largely to observables that are $L^2$ in on-attractor variables and analytic in off-attractor variables, and find that the resulting spectra are - for quasi-periodic systems - supported on discrete sets in the complex plane.
-This observation by the author lead to development of the analytic framework for dissipative dynamical systems using Hardy-type spaces for dynamical systems, in which the composition operator is always spectral \cite{MohrandMezic:2014}.
+This observation by the author lead to development of the analytic framework for dissipative dynamical systems using Hardy-type spaces for dynamical systems, in which the composition operator is always spectral \cite{MohrandMezic:2014}. { Here we extend that analysis to provide a new, Hilbert space setting for spectral analysis of dissipative dynamical systems.
+The resulting spaces are tensor products of spaces suitable for on-attractor dynamics and off attractor dynamics.
+We prove that the spectrum of the Koopman operator on these spaces is the closure of the product of the ``on-attractor" and ``off-attractor" spectra, and apply these ideas to study systems with limit cycle and quasi-periodic attractors.
+We introduce two new types of spaces: the modulated Fock space that has properties of the Fock (or Fock-Bargmann, or Segal-Bargmann) space, but is defined with respect to principal eigenfunctions of the Koopman operator, and the Averaging Kernel Hilbert Space (AKHS) which is a modification of the concept of the Reproducing Kernel Hibert Space (RKHS), the class that modulated and regular Fock spaces belongs to.
+There are a number of publications on spectrum of composition operators for dissipative dynamical systems that pursue spectral analysis in Hilbert space setting.
+Fock space has been used specifically in \cite{Bargmann:1962,NewmanandShapiro:1966,carswelletal:2003}.
+But these and other works, in different analytic function spaces, are all restricted to the case when the dynamical system has an attracting fixed point, and there is no need for the tensor product construction (see e.g. \cite{bandtlowetal:2017,cowenandmaccluer:1995}).}